 Jeroen Meeusen: A private collection of interesting French microscopes.

 Science Museum, London: Some microscopes in the collection and related information.

 Optik Online-Virtuelles Museum: A collection of mostly German microscopes.

 The Billings Microscope Collection: The collection of the Medical Museum of the Armed Forces Institute of Pathology.

 The Nachet Microscope Collection: The long out of print catalog of this famous collection.

 Molecular Expressions Museum of Microscopy: Images and descriptions of antique microscopes.

-Microscopes in the Boerhaave Museum Collection: Browse the links or use the search box.
+Microscopes in the Boerhaave Museum (Netherlands) Collection: Browse the links or use the search box.

 Museum of the History of Science Oxford: Some microscopes in the collection (browse or use the search box).

 The Lundy Antique Microscope Collection: American and European microscopes.